mercadopago/devsite-docs/guides/additional-content/your-integrations/webhooks.en.md

 >
 > For the event type `point_integration_wh` the notification format changes.
 [Click here](/developers/en/docs/mp-point/introduction) to consult the documentation of **Mercado Pago Point**.
 > <br/>
-> In the case of the `delivery` event, we will also have some different attributes in the response.
+> In the case of the `delivery` and `topic_claims_integration_wh` events, we will also have some different attributes in the response.
 Check the table below for these features.

 ```json
 {